 The display for the Escort Solo S4 is in OLED, which is just like the Solo S3 and many other Escort models currently available.
 However, the displays of the Escort radar detectors have been criticized time and again.
 While they may enable power saving, OLED displays, at least from Escort, are not famed for their visibility in all lighting conditions even when you can sift through the different brightness levels and even go with auto mode.

-One too many users have expressed frustration over not being able to read legibly the information that is on the screen because it has the tendency to be drowned out by the sun.
-The clear audio and voice alerts partly make up for this imperfection, but we would still want to have the option for visual alerts to be there, just as we would with other radar detectors.
+One too many users have expressed frustration over not being able to read legibly the information that is on the screen because it tends to be drowned out by the sun.
+The clear audio and voice alert partly make up for this imperfection, but we would still want to have the option for visual alerts to be there, just as we would with other radar detectors.

 Visual alerts are dependable and give sufficient information, but are close to useless in such circumstances when a user needs to squint.
 The alerts also come in audio and voice, so at least you can depend on that in case a signal is detected, and Whistler guarantees that you will always be.

-It boasts of alert periscopes, which are essentially two flashing lights, that can also depend on in case there is something interfering with the clarity of sound alerts such as open windows or loud music.
+It boasts of perfect alert periscopes, which are essentially two flashing lights, that can also depend on in case something is interfering with the clarity of sound alerts such as open windows or loud music.
 But visual alerts on the display are still to be desired.

 The Solo S4 displays the strength of the different bands it can identify through a bar graph, and will also let you know of the change in terms of beeps.
-There are nine features that can be modified depending on a user’s preferences, including sensitivity, and the device will remember it even when it has been powered off.
+Nine features can be modified depending on a user’s preferences, including sensitivity, and the device will remember it perfectly even when it has been powered off.
 Whistler XTR-543 offers the same convenience.